-Barcelona attacks: Spanish royals join memorial for victims
+Police unsure whether Barcelona suspect crossed French border

 Manhunt underway

-On Saturday, a Catalan police spokesman confirmed the names of three of the five suspects killed in Cambrils as Moussa Oukabir, Said Aallaa and Mohamed Hychami.
+On Saturday, a Catalan police spokesman identified three of the five suspects killed in Cambrils as Moussa Oukabir, Said Aallaa and Mohamed Hychami.

-He also said that Younes Abouyaaqoub, who's wanted in connection with the Barcelona attack, remains on the run.
-Spanish media report that Abouyaaqoub is a 22-year-old Moroccan national.

-Authorities said the terror cell involved in the attacks -- believed to number about 12 members -- has been "completely dismantled," Spanish Interior Minister Juan Ignacio Zoida said Saturday.
+The terror cell involved in the attacks -- believed to number about 12 members -- has been "completely dismantled," Spanish Interior Minister Juan Ignacio Zoida said Saturday.

 Eight of the 12 lived in Ripoll, a city north of Barcelona.
-Three were arrested, one is unaccounted for, and another is one of the dead suspects, Oukabir.
+Three were arrested, and one was Oukabir -- one of the dead suspects.
 Another arrest was made in the village of Alcanar.

 CNN reporters went to Oukabir's apartment in Ripoll.
 A neighbor, Raimon Garcia, said Oukabir was one of four siblings -- two brothers and two sisters.